-Our audit for the year ended December 31, 2021 and 2020 was conducted for the purpose of forming an opinion on the GBMSD's basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the GBMSD's basic financial statements.
 The schedule of operating revenues and expenses is presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the schedule of operating revenues and expenses is fairly stated, in all material respects, in relation to the basic financial statements as a whole.